akhildhanesh/front-page-remover_watermark/README.md

 # front-page-remover_watermark

-use the below command for removing front page and footer credits
+use the below command for removing front page and footer credits and adding new front page.

 <code>py watermark.cpython-39.pyc <file_name> remove</code>